As a growing brand, the last thing you want is to be guilty of web design mistakes when launching an online presence.

-There’s no better time to take a look at your web strategy than right now—in an effort to uncover some of the most common web design mistakes to avoid.
+There’s no better time to take a look at your website brand strategy than right now—in an effort to uncover some of the most common web design mistakes to avoid.

 Before building a new website (or undergoing a redesign), ask yourself a few fundamental questions:

 - What are the goals of the website?

 - Who are the target customers or clients?

 - How will I drive traffic to the website?

 - Who is going to update the website, and how often?

 - How much will website maintenance or updates cost?

 Already have an existing website?
 Not to worry: any common web design mistakes can be corrected with some thought and effort.

 Outline the basics of your web strategy first (answering the questions above).
 Then, avoid the following costly errors before launching your website.